Storidge/cio-user-docs/cioctl_cli/node.md

 .
 Success: This node has been updated to cio version 1.0.0-2915.
 This node will be rebooted and automatically rejoin the cluster
 ```

+## cioctl node clean

+<h3>Usage</h3>

+`cioctl node clean`

+Revert changes made from joining a cluster.
+Run this command on node to clean state.

+`cioctl node clean` will check that the node is not a member of a cluster.
+If so this command revert changes made to the node by `cioctl init` or `cioctl join`.
+It removes files that were created and wipes state information on the node.